seiyria/drakkar/_classes/2-healer-skills.md

 37          | `antistun` increases the saving throw against `primalstun` 38          | `atone` no longer takes HP or stats.
 Tiers have a chance of costing nothing.
 39          | +200 HP to self and party, +5 EP regen.
+40          | Twigs can now be created in protected zones.